a26nine/multi-client-chatroom/README.md

 1. After running the server script, port number for the server has to be entered; some terminals print the line asking for the port number, others just keep waiting for the input without priting the line.
 2. Getpass module issues a warning 'Warning: Password input may be echoed' on insecure terminals.
 3. Incorrect login creates a new temporary user on the server.
+4. The application is not yet fully compatible over the internet:
+    - Same encryption key is used by the server and the client which is generated and stored on the server.
+    - Some user validation takes place on the client side and needs to access the user database locally on the client side.

+:heavy_exclamation_mark: **The code needs refactoring.
+Please note that this is my first python project and was written in a matter of just few hours.**